The Royal College of Music (RCM) is the data controller and has overall control for all of the data it processes.

 The RCM will never sell data to a third party.

 Most websites, including rcm.ac.uk will put small text files onto your computer or similar device, which are known as cookies.
 A cookie is a small piece of information placed in your web browser or hard drive that can be used to identify website visitors and to analyse website traffic.
-This allows us to understand how people use our website and to improve visitors’ experiences.
+We are also able to gather limited device-specific information about your visit, including the kind of device and browser you have used, as well as your IP address (if available), which can provide information about the country, region or city where you are based.
+This allows us to understand how people use our website and to improve visitors' experiences.

 Links to third party websites